View your shopping cart.

 During his absence, his steadfast and clever wife, Penelope, and now teenaged son, Telemachus, have lived under the constant threat of ruthless suitors, all desperate to court Penelope and claim the throne.
 As the suitors plot Telemachus' murder, the gods debate Odysseus' fate.
 With help from the goddess Athena, the scattered family bides their time as Odysseus battles his way through storm and shipwreck, the cave of the Cyclops, the isle of witch-goddess Circe, the deadly Sirens' song, a trek through the Underworld, and the omnipresent wrath of the scorned god Poseidon.

 An American poet and classicist, Richmond Lattimore's translation of The Odyssey is widely considered among the best available in the English language.
-Lattimore breathes modern life into Homer's epic, bringing this classic work of heroes, monsters, vengeful gods, treachery, and redemption to life for modern readers.
+Lattimore breathes modern life into Homer's adventure epic, bringing this classic work of heroes, monsters, vengeful gods, treachery, and redemption to life for modern readers.

 ON THE ADVANTAGE & DISADVANTAGE OF HISTORY FOR LIFE